stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 ## Smart Pointers

-Although we can implement RAII ourselves (as seen above), in modern C++ it's recommended that we prefer the use of smart pointers over raw pointers.
+Although you can implement RAII with raw pointers as shown above, in modern C++ it is recommended to use smart pointers like `std::unique_ptr` instead.
+Raw pointers are more error-prone and can easily lead to memory leaks or undefined behavior.

 There are three different kinds of smart pointers in the Standard Library (Unique, Shared, and Weak Pointers).
 We're only going to look at the most common of the three, Unique Pointers.